I don’t have much.

 B. When you do stay put for a while, find an apartment.
 They will be cheaper or equal to the cost of a guesthouse, but way better.
 You will get more for your money, like your own bathroom, perhaps a living area, and sometimes a mini kitchen which will help keep costs down even more.

-This is more for the people who are traveling long-term/ living/ working abroad.
+This is more for the people who are traveling long-term/ living/working abroad.
 Wherever you’re from, stop converting back to your home currency.
-A wise friend of mine told me a great budget travel tip when I first moved to Thailand and it was very simple.
+A wise friend of mine told me a great travel budgeting tip when I first moved to Thailand and it was very simple.
 “You’re not making US dollars anymore.
 Stop converting.”
-It helped me save and stay on budget better.
+It helped learn how to travel on a budget much better and faster.

 17. Get a Deal